 Any full-bodied red wine will go well with the steak, but I prefer cabernet sauvignon or a Bordeaux blend (cabernet, merlot, cabernet franc, etc.).
 Here are some of my favorite labels priced between $15 and $30 a bottle: Franciscan, Sebastiani, Alamos, Alexander Valley Vineyards, St. Supery, B-Side, Robert Mondavi, BV Rutherford, William Hill, Clos Du Val and Newton Claret.So go ahead and give it up for a little grilled nirvana and release your inner ogre.Grilled Steak Nirvana

 1 1 1/2-inch thick bone-in rib-eye steak

-1 tablespoon fresh coarsely ground black pepper
+1 teaspoon olive oil 1 tablespoon Kosher or sea salt 1 tablespoon fresh coarsely ground black pepper

-For more on the art and craft of wine, visit John Brown's Vines & Vittles blog at thegazz.com.
+COOK indirectly for 8 minutes for medium rare.REMOVE from grill and allow to sit for 10 minutes and then serve.For more on the art and craft of wine, visit John Brown's Vines & Vittles blog at thegazz.com.